buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcSurfaceFeatureTypeEnum.md

 2D lines painted on pavement surfaces to form boundaries, centrelines and edge markings.

 ### PAVEMENTSURFACEMARKING
-Painted or chemical lines or symbols on the surface of pavements (a road or paved area)
+Painted or chemical lines or symbols on the surface of pavements (a road or paved area).

 ### SYMBOLMARKING
 Surface markings that convey information in the form of symbols and shapes such as arrows, text or pictorial symbols.